ClinicalGenomicsGBG/insilico_wgs/README.md

 ## Create a bedfile

 To create a bed file you will need a list of reference sequences (`refseq_20190301_ncbiRefSeq`) and either a list of genes or transcripts.
-You can create a txt file with your list in `insilico_panels/KG/[new cool panel]/[new cool panelname].txt` and use that.
+You can create a .txt file with your list in `insilico_panels/KG/[new cool panel]/[new cool panelname].txt` and use that.
 Typically KK uses gene lists and KG uses transcript lists.
 Here is how to use `create_bed.py` in the two cases:

 ### Using a list of transcripts